Comparison of AI generated floor plans versus professional architectural 3D rendering

 The developer presented the revised visualization to their equity partner with full documentation of the site analysis methodology.
 The REIT’s asset management team appreciated the transparency and rigor.
 The $28M equity commitment closed 45 days later.

 The project is now under construction.
-The professionally rendered visualizations are being used for pre-sales marketing with remarkable success: 38 units reserved in the first 60 days, averaging $625/sq ft in a market where comparable projects were achieving $580/sq ft.
+The professionally rendered visualizations are being used for presales marketing with remarkable success: 38 units reserved in the first 60 days, averaging $625 per sq ft in a market where comparable projects were achieving $580 per sq ft.

 The developer’s CEO later told us: “The AI renderings cost us nothing and nearly cost us everything.
-Your team’s work didn’t just save the deal it improved the building.”
+Your team’s work did not just save the deal; it improved the building.”

 This is the difference between tools and solutions.
 AI is a tool.
 Professional architectural visualization is a solution to complex commercial real estate challenges.